 Additional work experience can offset a limited educational background and vice versa.
 For those who do not want to go back to college, focus on gaining more work experience.
 If you struggle to find work, sign up for college courses.

 In the end, it is important to not give up.
 You may get turned down multiple times before finally landing your first job.
-You just need to get your foot in the door to prove yourself as a qualified salesperson.
+You just need to get your foot in the door to prove yourself as a qualified salesperson and get into software sales.